OpenMendel/VCFTools.jl/docs/src/man/aim.md

 ## Example data

 For illustration, we use [chromosome 22 data](http://bochet.gcc.biostat.washington.edu/beagle/1000_Genomes_phase3_v5a/b37.vcf/) (129 MB) from 1000 genomes project.
-As show below, this data contains 424147 SNPs and 2504 samples.
+As shown below, this data contains 424147 SNPs and 2504 samples.

 ```julia